Interacting double dimer model on the square lattice: Numerical results

 For the double dimer model, the above discussion allows one to write down the partition function exactly, as a function of $K/T$, in the limit $J/T \rightarrow \infty$.
 For example, for both replicas consider only ground states in the first quadrant of \reffig{fig:fluxgs}, i.e., \(0 \le \Phi_{x,y}\le L/2\).
 A staircase can be covered by either horizontal or vertical dimers within each replica, and so, including a field $\bm{h}$ that couples to the flux difference $\Phiv\spr-$, has four possible Boltzmann weights: $\exp(-KL/T)$ when both replicas have the same orientation (i.e., both horizontal or vertical), and $\exp[\pm\bm{h}\cdot (1,-1)]$ when both replicas have different orientations.
 Since, in total, there are $L/2$ staircases, the contribution of these ground states to the partition function is

-Because $Z_{++}$ contains all configurations with maximal overlap, we expect that, for $K=0^{-}$, the full partition function asymptotically approaches $Z_{++}$ in the thermodynamic limit.
+Because $Z_{11}$ contains all configurations with maximal overlap, we expect that, for $K=0^{-}$, the full partition function asymptotically approaches $Z_{11}$ in the thermodynamic limit.
 By taking suitable derivatives with respect to $\bm{h}$, one finds that the flux difference $\Phiv\spr-$ is distributed around $\bm{0}$ with variance $\approx Le^{-\lvert K\rvert L/T}$.
 Hence, as illustrated in \reffig{fig:phasediagram}, in the staggered phase infinitesimal negative coupling is sufficient to synchronize the two replicas.
+Similarly, for $K>0$, one expects $\bm{\Phi}\spr1/L=(\pm\frac{1}{4},\pm\frac{1}{4})$ in the thermodynamic limit, $\bm{\Phi}\spr2=-\bm{\Phi}\spr1$ to minimize overlap, and hence $\bm{\Phi}\spr+=0$ (we note that there are also, for example, configurations with $\bm{\Phi}\spr-=0$ and zero overlap, but their degeneracy is less by a factor exponentially small in $L$).

 We now use MC results to examine transitions into all staggered-ordered phases.
 To begin, we focus on the case $K=0$, where staggered ordering at $J > 0$ separates the staggered and Coulomb phases.
 One expects the same critical properties as for the single-replica case so, for simplicity, we consider a single dimer model with $J = +1$ and vary the temperature.